Freedom’s just another word for nothing left to lose.

 If you’ve never hurt anyone, put down your keyboard and go apply for sainthood.
 You are the wrong kind of liar to be a writer.

 Don’t speak.
 Not even when asked a question.
 Point when your husband asks you where you keep the toilet paper.
 Smile and nod when your neighbor asks about your weekend.
-Don’t email or IM.
+Don’t email or DM or comment on social media.
 Just be silent.
 Larry Hagman used to do this every Sunday, for years on end, and he said it was an extraordinary education in self-awareness.
 Of course, he informed his friends and family of what he was doing, so they wouldn’t think he’d lost his mind—you should too.

 This step is necessary to clean out the interior egoist, the one who thinks what you have to say is the most important thing.
 You have nothing all that important to say.
 You can only record the world of your readers for them.